rampatra/todobar-community/README.md

 # A community for ToDoBar users

-Users can now vote on or request [new features](https://github.com/rampatra/todobar-community/discussions/categories/ideas) and can see their [progress](https://github.com/users/rampatra/projects/2/views/1) as well.
+Users can now vote on or request [new features](https://github.com/rampatra/todobar-community/discussions/categories/ideas).
 Thanks to GitHub.

 ## Links